amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 - Implement small projects, either from the exercises or from his repertoire of favourite problems
 - Apply the language in a commercial setting, thereby deepening his understanding

-When a conscientious programmer studies a new programming language, he not only learns the static, syntactic structures of programming languages, but also absorbs the dynamic, semantic behaviours of various programming paradigms to which these languages belong.
+When a conscientious programmer studies a new programming language, he not only learns the static, syntactic structures of the language, but also absorbs the dynamic, semantic behaviours of the paradigm to which this language belongs.
 And he takes in a bit of historical background of both the paradigm and the language.
 He reads the texts (yes, plural) that have been written about that language, preferably by the one who designed the language or by those who are active in that community.
 He does the end-of-chapter exercises in the texts.
 His reading list includes definitive textbooks, academic papers, and official online documentation.
 For a more effective learning, he additionally employs the paradigm's prescribed design concepts and the language's preferred implementation idioms to solve a few pet problems that are substantive but not too complicated, for instance, graph algorithms, neural network algorithms, computer graphics algorithms, or comparable ones.
 This is the most effective, proven way, regardless of whether one is learning the language in a formal, classroom setting or in an informal, bedroom setting.

 An expert programmer masters a programming paradigm as follows: